sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-run/spa-process-action-run.md

 2. In process instance detail page, select your process instance to inspect the instance details.

-    - Look at the context section.
+    - Look at the **Context** section.
 In the context, you will see the order details that you entered in the form.

     <!-- border -->![Run Process](RunProcess-04a.png)